brettcutt/issue-tracker/README.md

 - **In issuertracker > settings.py:**
   - Uncomment `#import env`. the env.py file is created in steps below.
   - `ALLOWED_HOSTS = ['localhost']`
+  -  There are two comments `PointA` and `PointB` near the bottom of the page.
+Comment out all variables inbetween these to points as the server will try to access static and media files from AWS S3.
+  - Uncomment `MEDIA_URL = '/media/'` As this will source the media files locally.

 #### Set up stripe for fake payment
   - go to https://stripe.com/au and create an account.